+That is the wavefunction.
 And then it tails off.
 There is always an exponential dependence there.
-That is what that wave function looks like.
+That is what that wavefunction looks like.
 Now, how do these relate to the intensity of some transition?
-Well, the intensity of a transition is related to the overlap between the wave function of the initial state and the wave function of the final state.
+Well, the intensity of a transition is related to the overlap between the wavefunction of the initial state and the wavefunction of the final state.

 What do I mean by overlap?

-Well, by overlap, I mean you take the wave function, here, of the initial state, so I am going to pretend we have a hydrogen atom in the state, this is its wave function.
+Well, I mean you take the wavefunction here of the initial state, so I am going to pretend we have a hydrogen atom in the 235 state, this is its wavefunction.
+And that hydrogen atom is going to be relaxing to the n=1 state.

-And that hydrogen atom is going to be relaxing to the n equals 1 state.
-What I am going to do, to get the overlap, is I'm going to take the product of the wave function of the initial state times that of the final state, and essentially I am going to integrate that resulting function.

-I am going to multiply these two wave functions together, and I am going to integrate over all r the resulting function.
+What I am going to do, to get the overlap, is take the product of the wavefunction of the initial state times that of the final state and essentially going to integrate that resulting function.
+I am going to multiply these two wavefunctions together and going to integrate over all r the resulting function.

 That is what I mean by overlap.
 But there is another term here.
 There is an r, too.
 That r is important.
 It has to do with the transition moment dipole.
 And we won't go into that, but it is there.

 But it won't affect the argument I am going to make for you right now.
-We take the wave function of the initial state, multiply it by the final state times r, and then we integrate this whole thing from r equals 0 to infinity and then square it.
+We take the wavefunction of the initial state, multiply it by the final state times r, and then we integrate this whole thing from r=0 to infinity and then square it.

 That quantity is proportional to the intensity of some transition.
 Let's do that.
-Here is Psi n equals 235, we are multiplying it by Psi of n equals 0 and actually multiplying it by r.

-And what we are going to see, if we just look at this product here, if we just looked at Psi n equals 235 and Psi n equals 1, if we just looked at that product, we are going to multiply this times that.
+Here is psi.
+N=235, we are multiplying it by psi of n=0 and actually multiplying it by r.
+And what we are going to see, if we just look at this product here, if we just looked at psi n=235 and psi n=1, we are going to multiple this times that.

-In a graphical form, it is going to look like this.

-It is going to go up, down, up, down, up, down.
+In a graphical form it is going to look like this.
+It is going to go up, down, up, down, up down.
 It is going to oscillate and then tail off in an exponential way because we are multiply this up, down, up, down, up down times this exponential decay.

 It is going to look something like that.
-But now, we are going to integrate this resulting curve.
-What you can see is that the area above this curve is equal to the area below this curve, approximately.
+But now we are going to integrate this result in curve.
+What you can see is that the area above this curve is equal to the area below this curve approximately.

 And, when we integrate something, we are calculating the area underneath the curve.
 These positive areas are going to cancel these negative areas.
 The result is that this integral is going to be very small.
 And the result is that the intensity of that line is very low.

-The intensities are proportional to this overlap, the overlap of the initial state wave function and the final state wave function.
-And you can see, here, graphically, how if you integrate that product in this case, the positive areas cancel the negative areas, and you don't have a very intense transition.
-However, suppose we look at the transition from n equals 3 to n equals 2.
+The intensities are proportional to this overlap, the overlap of the initial state wavefunction and the final state wavefunction.
+And you can see graphically how if you integrate that product in this case, the positive areas cancel the negative areas and you don't have a very intense transition.

-Well, here is the n equals 3 wave function, here is the n equals 2 wave function.
+However, suppose we look at the transition from n=3 to n=2.
+Well, here is the n=3 wavefunction, here is the n=2 wavefunction.
 And our intensity expression says that we have to multiply these two.
 Let's do that.